 The readings assigned in this class are best thought of as illustrations or extensions of the lectures.
 While I will explicitly refer to most readings during class, I may on occasion let you connect the readings to the main thread developed during lectures on your own (unless obviously there are questions).
 This obviously does not mean that those readings are less important or less valuable.
 Your ability to process, analyze and connect readings – regardless of the time we actually spend on these articles in class – is as important as lectures in order to follow the pace of the class.

-Books and articles; a detailed reading list will be made available on blackboard.
+Books and articles; a detailed reading list will be made available on Brightspace.
 There is no handbook for this course.

 A combination of individual written work, in-class participation and a presentation.